 There are two ways to use Grammarly.
 You can use it either in your web browser or as a Microsoft Office add-on.
-Both options are wonderfully intuitive and have the look and feel of a modern service.
+Both options are intuitive and have the look and feel of a modern program.
 Analyzing your text is as easy as clicking a single button.
 The reports generated by Grammarly are both useful and easy to understand, even by novice writers.

-One of the unique features found in Grammarly is the ability to contextually analyze your text for different genres of writing.
+Grammarly includes every editing tool that we looked for when we rated and ranked the best grammar check software.
+When this software finds a grammar mistake, it provides a detailed flash card with explanations and examples of how to improve the sentence.
+One of the unique features found in Grammarly is its ability to contextually analyze your text for different genres of writing.
 Before you click Start Review, take a moment to consider who your audience will be.
 Options include general, business, academic, technical, creative and casual.
-This is helpful because different types of writing require different kinds of analysis.
+This is helpful because different types of writing require different kinds of analyses.

 Aside from the flash cards, Grammarly provides tools that writers use regularly.
 Grammarly includes a comprehensive dictionary and thesaurus that writers can access at any time.
 Probably the most useful reference tool in Grammarly is the vocabulary enhancement tool.

 When a document is analyzed, this writing enhancement software highlights all the words in the text that could benefit from a stronger word choice.
-Simply click on any highlighted word and you're provided with a contextual list of synonyms that could move your writing to the next level.
+You simply click on any highlighted word and you're provided with a contextual list of synonyms that could move your writing to the next level.

-In the final analysis, there are many more pros than cons with Grammarly.
+In the final analysis, there are many more pros than cons with Grammarly Premium.
 It is an excellent tool for writers.
-Grammarly combines the best aspects of proofreading, teaching and community into a writing enhancement software package that will have immediate and lasting effects on the both the writing and the writer.
+Grammarly has great analytical tools, allowing you to do things like analyze your document for genre.
+There is also a tool that lets you check for plagiarism, and you can pay to use the online one-hour translation tool.
+Grammarly combines the best aspects of proofreading, teaching and community into a writing enhancement software package that will have immediate and lasting effects on you as a writer.

-Microsoft Office integration is not available on the Apple platform.
+Grammarly’s Microsoft Office integration is not available on the Apple platform.

-By focusing on both the writing and the writer, Grammarly has long-lasting positive effects on writers' language skills.
+With excellent educational tools and a focus on both the writing and the writer, Grammarly has long-lasting positive effects on writers' language skills.